-Importance of conversation, definition, process and feedback in communication, cultural influences as barriers to effective communication, features of effective communication i.e. personal meetings, video conferencing, etc.; Ethics related to various forms of communications.
+Importance of conversation, definition, process and feedback in communication, cultural influences as barriers to effective communication, features of effective communication .
+Listening and responding, Modes of one to one communication i.e. personal meetings, video conferencing, etc.; Ethics related to various forms of communications.